- About Us

 You will likely experience jet lag during your first few days in China.
 To help you adjust to the time difference, try to sleep on the plane and drink a lot of water (not alcohol or drinks with caffeine) on the plane and in the first few days after you arrive.

-Your apartment or dorm will be available on February 12 (spring term 2014); June 18 (summer term 2014); or August 27 (fall term 2014).
+Your apartment or dorm will be available on January 21 (spring term 2015).
 If you plan to arrive earlier, you are responsible for making your own hotel arrangements.
 You are also responsible for getting to your university dorm or apartment on arrival day.
 Rooms are typically ready by noon.

 In order to be eligible for transportation arranged by Alliance in-country staff from the airport to housing on arrival day, you must book a flight that arrives prior to, or no later, than the designated meeting period below.
 Alliance staff will meet students for the arrival time listed below.